VOLUNTEER IN SOUTH AFRICA

 Take part in South Africa volunteer work on one of our conservation projects, which aim to preserve the natural habitats that house important wildlife.
 The projects also aim to protect the fauna and flora from negative impact caused by natural disasters and climate change, as well as human impact like illegal poaching and trafficking.
 You can volunteer in South Africa to assist with work done on these projects and gain valuable knowledge and practical skills in wildlife conservation.

 GVI’s badge of ethics represents our commitment to responsible and ethical best practices in all of our projects.
-Our projects include a number of sustainable volunteer programs in other African countries, like Ghana, Seychelles, Tanzania, Zambia, and Zanzibar.
+Our projects include a number of sustainable volunteer programs in other African countries, like Ghana, Seychelles and Madagascar.
 No matter which part of Africa you’re in, you can contribute to making a sustainable impact.

 Where can I volunteer in South Africa with GVI?